Thames Street, London: Twentieth century

 At 101 Lower Thames Street, remains of a Roman bath were excavated.
 They are preserved in the cellar of the modern building on the site.

 Little evidence of the street's history remains, in a large part due to the Blitz and post-War redevelopment, and it now contains many office buildings, including the headquarters of the Daily Express newspaper.
 The London Fire Brigade's fire investigation unit is based at Dowgate fire station on Upper Thames Street at the corner of Allhallows Lane; the station is the only one within the City of London.
-The most notable change is on the western end of the thoroughfare, which dramatically altered its course as part of major works of the 1960s, involving the reclaiming of foreshore of the Thames at Puddle Dock.
+The most notable change is at the western end of the thoroughfare, which dramatically altered its course as part of major works of the 1960s, involving the reclaiming of foreshore of the Thames at Puddle Dock.

+Twenty-first century

 Lower Thames Street formed part of the marathon course of the 2012 Olympic and Paralympic Games.
 The women's Olympic marathon took place on 5 August and the men's on 12 August.
 The Paralympic marathons were held on 9 September.